Making English a Programming Language

 What the Harness Contains

-Product Vault sits between the chat box and the codebase.
-You put in the kind of request you would normally type to a coding agent.
-Instead of going straight to code, the harness runs a chain of skills.
+Product Wiki sits between the chat box and the codebase.
+You put in the kind of request you would normally type to a coding agent: a feature, a bug, a workflow change, or a product question.

-You approve, edit, or reject that proposal.
-Once approved, the product wiki is updated.
-Then the compiler skill turns the approved wiki change into design decisions, executable checks, an implementation plan, code, and verification.
+You approve, edit, or reject that wiki change.
+Once approved, the compiler turns it into design decisions, executable checks, an implementation plan, code, and verification.

-Take one example: "Customers keep calling on weekends because they cannot change flights while agents are offline."
-This is what happens to that request.
+One example runs through the rest of the piece: customers keep calling on weekends because they cannot change flights while agents are offline.

 The core idea is simple.
 Break the product into the smallest useful natural-language units.
 Give each unit one job and clear links to the rest of the system.
 Then turn those units into code in small checked steps.